EddLabs/eddington/docs/contribution_guide.rst

 make sure that writing clean code is as easy as possible.
 We do that by using automatic tools that would help you achieve that along the way.

-We use state-of-the-art static code analysis tools such as black, flake8, pylint, mypy, pydocstyle, etc. Statue_ is orchestrating all these tools by running each of them on all of our code-base.
+We use state-of-the-art static code analysis tools such as *black*, *flake8*, *pylint*, *mypy*, *pydocstyle*, etc. Statue_ is orchestrating all these tools by running each of them on all of our code-base.

 In order to use *Statue*, follow the next steps: